Gender Equality and Social Inclusion (GESI) at NANA

 Our Approach to Gender Equality and Social Inclusion (GESI)

-Our Impact on Gender Equality and Social Inclusion (GESI)
+Our Activities on Gender Equality and Social Inclusion (GESI)

 NANA has achieved significant success in implementing Gender Equality and Social Inclusion (GESI) activities through strategic community engagement and advocacy.
 Key outcomes include: